kobiton/samples/java/README.md

 * `app_test`: run app test on both iOS and Android device
 * `web_test`: run web test on both iOS and Android device
 * `single_test_multiple_devices`: run single test on 2 devices in parrallel

+# 5. Kobiton Practices
+Include some kobiton specific practices that we think it would be useful when scripting and executing automation test.

+You can find these practices at `src/test/java/com/kobiton/usecases/practices`.